brtiberio/mqtt_to_ros/docs/index.rst

 Welcome to ROS to MQTT Controller Sample documentation!
 =======================================================

-An ROS to MQTT sample example class
+A ROS to MQTT sample example class
 -----------------------------------

 Simple class to perform a few tests with ROS to MQTT bridge service.